isaevpd/backend-exercise/README.md

 ## The Problem

-As a race managers we want to be able to post finished race results.
+As a race managers we want to be able to post completed race results.

 Race results are name of the race, date, and list of drivers and number of points they made.

-As a race viewers we want to be able to get specific race results As a race viewers we want to be able to get driver or team standings after all completed races
+As a race viewers we want to be able to get specific race results

+As a race viewers we want to be able to get driver or team standings after all completed races

 ### Backend

 Create an API for team resource

 Create an API for driver resource

 Create an API for race resource

 APIs should support basic filtering(e.g. by country, name and etc)

 Data for the drivers and teams is provided in the `data/` folder.